-- Retain your copy of the major slip for your records.
+- Retain your copy of the major slip and curriculum guide for your records.

-- Your faculty advisor will forward a copy of the major slip to the advising office where it will be available for your graduation audit.
+- The advising office will retain the original major slip where it will be available for your graduation audit.

 - Make an appointment to complete your graduation audit with an academic advisor one year prior to graduation.